neirbowj/bierfiets/README.md

 destination (onboard a handlebar-mounted GPS receiver) while the latter is a more convenient form in which to work with, extend, and refine the data.

+## TODO

+*   Convert back to GPX
+*   Make Routes instead of Tracks

+### Also consider

+*   Copy waypoint names to IDs, replace with semantic names?